troyblank/XBox-Game-Voting/README.md

 # Xbox Game Voting

 This is a static site used to vote on xbox games to purchase on a weekly basis.
-This is made as an assessment test for [The Nerdery](http://www.nerdery.com/ "The Nerdery") and is not a real site.
+This is made as an assessment test for an interview and is not a real site.

 ##Dependencies
 * node.js